Digital calendar

 There are several varieties of digital calendars.
 Some have the ability to be connected or synchronized with other calendars across different vendors.
 The iCalendar 1.0 and 2.0 specifications and its associated standards have been a cornerstone of the standardization and interoperability of calendar software across different vendors.
 A digital calendar can be viewed as an extension of many of the features provided by time management software such as desk accessory packages and computer office automation systems.

 History

+A calendar command appeared in Version 7 AT&T UNIX (1979).
+Unix calendar programs checks current directory or user directories for files with calendar entries (date separated with tab character) and prints lines that begin with today's date or tomorrow's.
+Calendar implementation shipped with Linux systems is from FreeBSD.

+There is a separate cal program that just prints a calendar for a month or a year and the date of Easter originally from Version 1 AT&T UNIX (1971).
+Free implementation ncal appeared in FreeBSD 2.2.6.